abhiwand/atk/doc/source/ad_inst_ia1.rst

     postgres=# insert into users (username, api_key, created_on, modified_on) values( 'metastore', 'test_api_key_1', now(), now() );
     INSERT 0 1

-After you get a confirmation of the insert you can send commands from the python client.
+After you get a confirmation of the insert you can send commands from the Python client.
 You can view the insertion by doing a select on the users table::

     postgres=# select * from users;